 7. Drivers and Firmware

-One noted drawback of Kali Linux is that it falls significantly short when it comes to supporting drivers and firmware.
+One noted drawback of Kali Linux is that it falls significantly short on supporting drivers and firmware.
 Although the developers are always trying to roll support for newer drivers, it’s proven to be a hard job.
 One notable problem users face recurring issues with wireless drivers.
 Sometimes you may even need to install specific firmware to get around issues with incompatible drivers.

 You may also face problems with GPU drivers.
 Although Kali developers try to support commercial Nvidia cards, you will often encounter compatibility issues.
 However, since Kali’s target users are penetration testers and security experts, they often don’t require GPU supports at all.
 But if you’re a gamer, it can be seriously frustrating sometimes.